typicode/husky/docs/README.md

 [ -n "$CI" ] && exit 0
 ```

-You can also use [is-ci](https://github.com/watson/is-ci) in your `prepare` script to conditionnally install husky
+You can also use [is-ci](https://github.com/watson/is-ci) in your `prepare` script to conditionally install husky

 ```shell
 npm install is-ci --save-dev